dmoses/mysnippets/islandora backup proposal.md

 * Backup and Migrate Rackspace Cloudfiles - Backup to Rackspace Cloudfiles
 * HPCloud - Backup to HPCloud

+I had mixed experiences when trying to implement some of these modules, so further investigation is required.

 **Islandora BagIt Module**

 When you combine the functionality of the [Backup and Migrate](https://www.drupal.org/project/backup_migrate) module with Mark Jordan's [Islandora Bagit](https://github.com/islandora/islandora_bagit) module a number of our Islandora object use cases become possible.
 The [Islandora Bagit](https://github.com/islandora/islandora_bagit) module packages up Islandora (Fedora) digital objects and their metadata into a format that can be shared between applications/systems.
 The module provides a plugin architecture for creating bags and includes: